 Each of our sessions features an industry expert to present industry trends, news, regulatory updates, and informative employment screening procedures your company can take to build a safer workplace.
-DISA is working to offer HRCI, SHRM, and CC DAPP continuing education credits for sessions that qualify.
-As we get closer to the event, we'll send all registered attendees more information about earning these credits!
+DISA will be offering 5 HRCI credits and 6 CC DAPP credits to event attendees that request it during the event.
+We're also offering 1 SHRM credit for each qualifying session attended (up to 4).

 The Department of Transportation, understandably, creates strict guidelines for its employees relating to workplace safety that continue to change with regard to the evolution of drug use.
 Although marijuana, in certain states, and prescription drugs are legal, the DOT regulations remain stringent.
 This session will cover the significant updates in DOT regulations.
 We will address the issue of use vs abuse, along with the age of prescriptions, and a review of safety concerns from the MRO.
 Additionally, we will discuss the Medical Disclosure policies for both DOT and non-DOT.